 2. Current Articles about the Industry

-- Search Business Source Premier and Nexis Uni periodical sources for current news.
+- Search Business Source Elite and Nexis Uni periodical sources for current news.
 Also try other online News sources (see NEWS tab of this reseach guide.
 Be sure to consider the source when evaluating the information (newspaper, trade journal, academic journal, country of publication, publisher).

 3. Browse Industry Overviews and Statistics

-- Search Business Source Premier (by NAICS) and Nexis Uni (by SIC or TICKER).
+- Search Business Source Elite (by NAICS) and Nexis Uni (by SIC or TICKER).
 Be sure to select the correct search field/screen in each database.
 Combine with keywords like "trend" "overview" "forecast" or "market share".

 - Search Nexis Uni'Company Dossier' for known companies and see the "Industry Classification" section of the company's "snapshot".

 - Search Statista (library database) by industry type or business name to obtain statistics, graphs and reports which can be easily downloaded and inserted into presentations.